Alpha110R/WishList/README.md

 ![image](https://user-images.githubusercontent.com/68230416/165538714-77187b73-ea47-4745-ad85-87e1214610c8.png)

 # The project is still in progress and there will be more sprints to come.
-We will build the UI, JUnit5 tests, etc.
+We will build the UI, Database, etc.
 # Backend:
 - :sunglasses: Spring
 - :sunglasses: Hibernate
 - :sunglasses: Apache Tomcat
 - :sunglasses: H2 Database
 - :sunglasses: Jackson
+- :sunglasses: JUnit5

 The instructions for each sprint and our submission are attached.